mauroservienti/milestone.github.io/_posts/2019-04-03-turn-on-the-motors.md

 To make sure that data can be aggregated we need to make clients interact with a third party and not directly with endpoints owned by services.
 Still using our services sample clients don't directly talk to *Marketing*, *Sales*, *Warehouse*, and *Shipping*.
 They connect to a service that sits between them and business services to run the composition logic.

 >  This has also the nice side effect of masquerading the internal services topology.
-It solve spatial coupling issues.
+It solves spatial coupling issues too.

 This service behaves like a reverse proxy: